 - Acquire land: Businesses can use SBA 7(a) loan proceeds to purchase land

-- Make site improvements: Some examples of site improvements are site prep like grading, parking lots and landscaping; you can also use up to 5 percent of your SBA 7(a) loan proceeds to make improvements that are shared by the community like sidewalks
+- Make site improvements: Some examples of site improvements are site prep like grading, parking lots and landscaping; you can also use up to 5% of your SBA 7(a) loan proceeds to make improvements that are shared by the community like sidewalks

-- Purchase or rehabilitate existing buildings: Your business can permanently lease up to 49 percent of the rentable square footage of existing buildings to unrelated third-party tenants as long as you will permanently use and occupy at least 51 percent of the rentable square footage
+- Purchase or rehabilitate existing buildings: Your business can permanently lease up to 49% of the rentable square footage of existing buildings to unrelated third-party tenants as long as you will permanently use and occupy at least 51% of the rentable square footage

-- Purchase or construct new buildings: You need to occupy 60 percent of the rentable square footage right away; you can permanently lease 20 percent of the square footage to unrelated, third-party tenants; you can also temporarily sublease 20 percent of the square footage, so long as you fully occupy the subleased space within 10 years and occupy some of the space within three years
+- Purchase or construct new buildings: You need to occupy 60% of the rentable square footage right away; you can lease 20% of the square footage permanently to unrelated, third-party tenants; you can also temporarily sublease 20% of the square footage, so long as you fully occupy the subleased space within 10 years and occupy some of the space within three years

 - Finance working capital: SBA 7(a) proceeds can be used to finance temporary or permanent working capital